Praxibetel/CYSCE/README.md

 + New profile settings
 	+ Storygame Developer Mode
 		- Allows for in-preview variable editing and other cool stuff
+		- Hover over the page title to view the page ID; hover over a link to view its link ID
 	+ CYS theme integration (no more need for stylish/stylus chrome extension)
 		- Makes the site beautiful.
 Dark Mode for easy browsing at night, light mode for an elegant new look with the same comfy feel, or just keep the default :)
 	+ Choose to recieve alerts or not